21st Annual (2024) Humies Call for Entries

 The competition will be held as part of the annual Genetic and Evolutionary Computation (GECCO) conference.
 Entries chosen to be finalists will be presented to the judges and the public in a 10-minute in-person presentation at GECCO or in a video presentation submitted to goodman at msu dot edu no later than Friday, June 28, 2024.
-These videos will be made available soon thereafter to the judges, but not posted until the beginning of the conference.
+These videos may be made available soon thereafter to the judges, but will not posted before the Humies session of the conference is held.
 Submission of a video constitutes agreement to posting of the video on websites of Human-Competitive.org, of GECCO, and on YouTube.
 Finalists submitting videos must also submit the ACM audio/video release form allowing ACM to post it on YouTube, here.
 An additional form authorizing release of the video through the Linklings submission system may also be required... if so, Goodman will inform the authors and provide the form after the Finalists are selected.
 The organizers believe that making these videos readily available will help to enhance the prestige of the field.
 The awards and prizes will be announced at the conference.

 Cash prizes of $5,000 (gold), $3,000 (silver), and bronze (either one prize of $2,000 or two prizes of $1,000) will be awarded for the best entries that satisfy one or more of the criteria for human-competitiveness.The judges may, based on submissions, reallocate the prize amounts and prize categories within the total amount available for prizes.
 The awards will be divided equally among co-authors unless the authors specify a different division at the time of submission.